SunC0der/sEQE-Control-Software/docs/source/content/contact.rst

 Contact
 =======
-The sEQE setup is being used by the AFMD group and currently (Oct 2022) supervised by Ming Zhu.
+The sEQE setup is being used by the AFMD group and currently (Mai 2023) supervised by Ming Zhu.
+Her email can be found on the AFMD group webpage.